jiup/jiup.github.io/_includes/projects/projects.md

 ###### Nov 2015 – Jan 2016

 My very first try to design and implement some sort of "framework".
-This project armed my object-oriented programming skills(e.g. Java reflection, annotations, dynamic proxies, and XML/DTD parsing), and helped me construct a deeper understanding of Structs/Spring framework families when figuring out my code design hence it deserves to be listed here.
+This project armed my object-oriented programming skills(e.g. Java reflection, annotations, dynamic proxies, and XML/DTD parsing), and helped me construct a deeper understanding of Struts/Spring framework families when figuring out my code design.

 Actually this was not expected to be a real-life utility, but through this self-driven experience, I've learned a lot from source code reading, design patterns practice and abstraction trade-offs...